White, cream, brown, red, gold, silver, blue, black, tri-color

 If mismanaged, the Labradoodle’s energy levels can also get in the way of effective training.
 To get the most out of you and your dog’s budding relationship, we recommend following the exercise advice mentioned in the previous section.

 Like Poodles, Labradoodle coats can be cut in a variety of functional and fashionable ways.
 If you plan to go this route with your pup’s fur, we suggest finding a skilled and reputable groomer in your area.

-While baths can be given every four to six weeks, you can have your Labradoodle’s coat trimmed as infrequently as twice per year.
+While baths can be given every 4–6 weeks, you can have your Labradoodle’s coat trimmed as infrequently as twice per year.
 Your dog’s specific fur type and preferred cut may affect this timeframe slightly.